ResearchOS/Biomech-Analysis-Platform-Python/how_to/multiple_packages_in_monorepo.md

 Note that the below directory structure contains the project `my_project` at the root, and the package `my_package_1` as a subfolder of the project.
 Both the project and the package contain `pyproject.toml` and `LICENSE.md` and `README.md`.

 ## QUESTION: Should the project be installable as a Python package?
 Or should that be packages only?
 If someone wants to replicate a project, they can just clone the repository.
 If someone wants to use a package (part of a project), they can install the package.
+### ANSWER: The pyproject.toml file is necessary so that the project's dependencies can be installed.
+Therefore the project will be installable as a package, though I'd recommend replicating a project by cloning the repository.

 For example:
 ```ASCII